 - Some animals can grow quite large and need adequate space for exercise.
 You should consider whether you have the space to house the animal correctly.

 - A condition of a Dangerous Wild Animal Licence is that adequate insurance cover is provided.

 - Consider whether you are able to afford to pay for vets’ bills, the animal you may be proposing to keep might require treatment from a specialist vet.

 - Consider if you should discuss the issue of having an animal which requires a Dangerous Wild Animals Licence at your premises with your immediate neighbours.

 - You may need to source a supplier for the type of food required to satisfy the dietary requirements for the animal you intend to keep.

 - Some animals will produce waste products which are difficult to dispose of.

 - You will need to make adequate arrangements to ensure that all feed kept on site is stored in suitable vermin proof containers and that all waste food is removed regularly so as not to attract vermin.

 Complete the Dangerous wild animals - application form and send this with the correct payment.
 You can download the licence form and complete it by hand.
-See our Animal current feesand How to pay for general licences.
+Our licensing payments page explains what fees apply and how to pay them.
 If you have paid by debit/credit card or by bacs before you have submitted your application form then you must include a copy of your receipt with the application.
 Any application received without the payment will not be processed.